Point Lake Project

 Sustainable Design

-Construction of the overburden and waste rock storage area (WRSA) began in March 2024 and is expected to be completed by the third quarter of the year.
+Construction of the overburden and waste rock storage area (WRSA) began in March 2024.
 The WRSA layout was designed in collaboration with community members to ensure minimal impact on caribou moving through the area, with additional environmental and sustainability considerations given to how water seeping through the rock pile will be collected and tested, and how the rock pile will be handled at the closure of Ekati mine.
-Over the coming months, work will continue on the WRSA base layer, and the development of a drainage ditch around the WRSA and sump will begin.
-The first blast in overburden occurred in May and waste stripping will continue for the rest of the year.

 Stakeholder Engagement